XpressiveTeam/PixelShadow/README.md

 ----------

 ### Pixel Size
 You can set the size of 1dot.
-box-shadow`s visual will be rough like a mosaic image if the 'Pixel Size' get bigger.
+Your box-shadow`s visual will be rough like a mosaic image if the 'Pixel Size' get bigger.
 ######Note:According to the box-shadow`s rule, each pixels are displayed twice the size of 'Pixel Size' basically.
 ######Note:You can not set the bigger size than Image size to the 'Pixel Size'.